parpanironak/webproj/README.md

 QRanker.java

 Stop word removal is similar in java and in python.
 In Java, numbers are not removed though.
+It will not affect it as we can only do stopword removal and stemming on queries (and not on the corpus at all).